 Each light on the device can be individually controlled.
 So you’ll have a lot of options when it comes to lighting effects.

 Another product from Chauvet DJ, this next lighting choice is one that will provide a spotlight on your floor.
-I love the moving head effect, and in my experience, it’s one of the best moving headlights you can buy in this price range.
+I love the moving head effect.
+In my experience, it’s one of the best moving headlights you can buy in this price range.

 While the head of the lighting screen is quite big, one of the aspects I like about this device is that it has a small footprint and a scratch-resistant coating that will improve its longevity.
 The price of this product on Amazon is £393.52.

 I like how simple it is to configure the lighting effects that this device has.
 It has a four-button interface that lets you change colour, concentrate, and strobe flashes.
 Both controls are situated at the front of the platform.
 While the back has items like a DMX input/output and an interface for adding further phones.